mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 or crop circles in a field.
 The point is have a visual reference that other people can see, as no two people will imagine the same thing.

-- Pretend to use it with said mockup
+- Use this mockup to pretend you're interacting with the actual GUI.

 Go through the process you expect a user to do, show drop downs, radio buttons and tabs.
 You'll be surprised how many clunky design choices this will show